-Vintage Scandinavian Rug Collection for Purchase
+Vintage Scandinavian Rug Collection

-History of Swedish Rugs
+History of Swedish Flat-Weave Rugs

 The most significant change in Swedish rug making features was the introduction of Rollakans.
 These flat-woven rugs spotlighted a gorgeous palette of colors ranging from warm shades of beige, yellow and plum to vivid hues of orange, Falu red and contrasting whites.
 Falu red is a strictly Swedish red originating from copper mines at Falun (Dalarna, Sweden).
 Reserved mainly for the upper class, Falun red required a precise blend of water, linseed oil, rye flour and copper mine tailings that contained copper compounds, zinc and iron oxides.

-If you would like to learn more about how you can purchase Swedish rugs online at Esmaili Rugs and Antiques, contact us online today or call us at 214-651-7847.
+If you would like to learn more about how you can purchase Swedish Scandinavian rugs online at Esmaili Rugs and Antiques, contact us online today or call us at 214-651-7847.